josh-berry/tab-stash/docs/contributing.md

-# Contributing Code to Tab Stash
+# Contributing to Tab Stash

+## Sponsor Your Developer

+If Tab Stash has improved your life, and you want to leave me a one-time tip, or even a monthly sponsorship, I would be very grateful.
+Tab Stash will always be 100% free and open source, no data collection and no strings attached.

+<a class="sponsor-button" href="https://github.com/sponsors/josh-berry">♥︎ Sponsor</a>

+## Contributing Code

-First of all, thanks for your interest in contributing to Tab Stash!
+First of all, thanks for your interest in making Tab Stash better!
 Tab Stash has been a labor of love since 2018, and I never would have expected that N years later [*what year is it again?*], it would have grown to where it is today.